 4 hours.
 This course will cover introductory concepts of chemistry.
-Special attention is given to topics of current interest, such as environmental chemistry, polymer chemistry and household chemistry.
-This course is designed for non-science majors.
-It is recommended for students who need an introduction to chemistry prior to taking CHEM 211 General Chemistry.
-Two lectures and one laboratory per week.
+Special attention is given to topics of current interest, such as environmental chemistry, alternative energy, or biochemistry.
+This course meets general education requirements and is designed for non-science majors.
+Three lectures and one laboratory period per week.
 Additional course fee is required.

-CHEM 151 General, Organic, and Biological Chemistry I
+CHEM 151 General, Organic, and Biochemistry

 4 hours.
 This course covers introductory and intermediate principles of chemistry.
 Special emphasis is placed on those aspects of general and organic chemistry that are pertinent to biochemistry.
-This course provides a background for students with interests in prenursing, nutrition and related allied health areas.
+This course provides a background for students with interests in prenursing, nutrition, and related allied health areas.
 (This course does not meet the requirements for science majors.)
 Three lectures and one two-hour laboratory per week.
 Additional course fee is required.

-Prerequisite: A math SAT score of at least 440 (test taken prior to March 2016) or a math SAT score of at least 480 (test taken March 2016 or later), a math ACT score of at least 19, or successful completion of MATH 180 College Algebra (or equivalent).
+Prerequisite: A math SAT score of at least 440 (test taken prior to March 2016), or a math SAT score of at least 480 (test taken March 2016 or later) or successful completion of MATH 180 College Algebra (or equivalent).

-CHEM 152 General, Organic, and Biological Chemistry II
+CHEM 152 General, Organic, and Biochemistry

 4 hours.
 This course covers introductory and intermediate principles of chemistry.
 Special emphasis is placed on those aspects of general and organic chemistry that are pertinent to biochemistry.
-This course provides a background for students with interests in prenursing, nutrition and related allied health areas.
+This course provides a background for students with interests in prenursing, nutrition, and related allied health areas.
 (This course does not meet the requirements for science majors.)
 Three lectures and one two-hour laboratory per week.
 Additional course fee is required.
 Prerequisite: CHEM 151 General, Organic, and Biological Chemistry I.